offsetChris/aria-workshop/README.md

 ## Activities
 The activities directory in this project includes learning exercises on different ARIA concepts.
-You are given some starting code and some basic instructions.
-You will modify the code directly in the file and click the "check your answer" button.
+You can compare your modifications to the similarly named file in the `/answers` directory.

-There is also a answers directory with the starting code and the correct code next to eachother.
+There is also an [interactive version](https://offsetchris.github.io/aria-workshop/) of these same activities for those who don't want to modify in a text editor.